Art Prize is one of my favorite art events that takes place in Grand Rapids, Michigan.

-When you visit Art Prize, you are faced with lots of incredible art to view in every direction.
+When you visit Art Prize, you are faced with lots of incredible art to view in every direction from public parks to museums.
 I’m sharing tips to help you get the most out of your first Art Prize experience.

 Look online and find out what events will be going on the day you visit.

-What venues do you plan on visiting?
+- What venues do you plan on visiting?

-Who are you bringing with you?
+- Who are you bringing with you?

 That will also determine how many venues are realistic to visit.

 If you are attending with friends, you might want to pick venues that are also near restaurants and nightlife to hang out at after the venues close.

 If you go during the week during the day, the crowds will be lighter.
 On the weekends, the venues on the perimeters of town will be less populated.

 There were several Art Prize entries that I would have missed out on seeing if I had not checked Instagram and Facebook.

-If you are willing to walk a little you can find free parking off of side streets.
-There are also parking garages downtown as well.
+If you are willing to walk a little you can find free parking off of the main streets.

 You can also take advantage of the Meijer Park and Ride where you can leave your vehicle at several area Meijer stores and ride The Rapid (public transit).

-I would suggest saving the outdoor pieces for times after the venues have closed.
+I would suggest saving the outdoor pieces for times after the indoor venues have closed.
 There is still a lot of lighting that will allow you to see the pieces at night and it will help maximize what you see.

 I have been to Art Prize as a visitor and also as a resident in previous years.
 I’ve also stayed at the historic Amway Grand Hotel.

-I loved being able to explore for a few hours and then having the option to go back to my room to drop off something or to rest before going out again.
+I loved being able to explore for a few hours and then have the option to go back to my room to drop off something or to rest before going out again.
 If I needed an extra layer of clothing it wasn’t a big deal because the hotel was close by.